 Approximately 29 million people in the US and 350 million people worldwide have Diabetes.

 1.5 million Americans are diagnosed with diabetes every year.
-Public awareness of the consequences of a diabetic wound leading to an amputation and a 50% chance of a 5-year mortality rate is not widely known.
+Public awareness of the consequences of a diabetic wound leading to an amputation and a 50% chance mortality rate within 5 years is not widely known.
 Diabetes is the leading cause of non-traumatic lower limb amputations.

 The pathway to an amputation begins when the patient with diabetes develops peripheral neuropathy.
 Diabetic Peripheral Neuropathy is defined as damage to the nerve endings most commonly occurring in the feet.

-Due to the nerve damage that occurs from diabetes, we’re unable to feel the injury that can occur from stepping on a sharp object, walking on hot asphalt during a hot summer day or temperature of the hot water in the shower.
+Due to the nerve damage that occurs from diabetes, we are unable to feel the injury that can result from stepping on a sharp object, walking on hot asphalt during a hot summer day or temperature of the hot water in the shower.
 These are just a few examples of how peripheral neuropathy (nerve damage in the feet) can lead to a foot injury.

 Once the foot injury occurs such as a break in the skin, blister, or a puncture wound, the door is now open for an infection to develop.
-The most common foot injury that occurs in patients with DPN is a Diabetic Foot Ulcer.
+The most common foot injury that occurs in patients with Diabetic Peripheral Neuropathy is a Diabetic Foot Ulcer.

 1 in 4 patients with Diabetes will develop a foot ulcer in their lifetime.